BoseCorp/pester/README.md

 # pester

 `pester` wraps Go's standard lib http client to provide several options to increase resiliency in your request.
 If you experience poor network conditions or requests could experience varied delays, you can now pester the endpoint for data.
-- Send out multiple requests and get the first back (only used for GET calls)
 - Retry on errors
 - Backoff

 ### Simple Example
 Use `pester` where you would use the http client calls.
-By default, pester will use a concurrency of 1, and retry the endpoint 3 times with the `DefaultBackoff` strategy of waiting 1 second between retries.
+By default, pester will retry the endpoint 3 times with the `DefaultBackoff` strategy of waiting 1 second between retries.
 ```go
 /* swap in replacement, just switch
    http.{Get|Post|PostForm|Head|Do} to